Marc-Harony/CinemaAtHome/README.md

 #### Hardware

 - A computer or a Raspberry Pi to host the services.
+  - > ☝🏻 *If you are using a Raspberry Pi, it's not recommended to store your movies on the SD card.
+Prefer storing them in dedicated HDD or SSD.*

 - A high-capacity storage device to store your movies and series.

 #### Software

 - A Linux distribution installed on your host and a basic knowledge of the CLI.
 - An Linux account with sudo privileges.
 - Docker and Docker Compose installed on your host.
 [See the official documentation based on your distribution](https://docs.docker.com/get-docker/)
+  - > ☝🏻 * If you're using a RedHat-based distro, you can follow [this doc i've made](https://github.com/Marc-Harony/HomeNextcloudServer/blob/master/README.md#step-1-install-dependencies-and-configure-the-host) to install and configure Docker.

 ### Optional